reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/Criticisms/Non-naturalism.md

 ## Motivation

 Non-naturalism fails to account for the motivational feature of normative judgments for the very same reasons that mind-independent naturalism fails.
 The fact that moral properties move from the natural realm to the non-natural realm does not increase the motivational weight.
 Attributions of goodness to P appear to have a conceptual link with the guidance of action towards promoting P (judgment internalism).
 For any non-naturalistic property R, we can imagine clear-headed beings who would fail to find appropriate reason or motive to action in the mere fact that R obtains regarding P. The fact that attributions of goodness are necessarily action-guiding whereas attributions of R are only contingently action-guiding suggests that goodness and R are not analytically equivalent.

+## Others

+How to know when our perceptions go astray?
+How to know if we're suffering from an optical illusions?
+How to know what's the best state of mind to be in when evaluating the reliability of intuitions?